GNOME/atkmm/README.md

 Don't call the builddir 'build'.
 There is a directory called 'build' with files used by Autotools.
 ```
-  $ meson --prefix /some_directory --libdir lib your_builddir .
+  $ meson setup --prefix /some_directory --libdir lib your_builddir .
   $ cd your_builddir
 ```
 If the tarball was made with Autotools, you must enable maintainer-mode: